Music Publishing Software - Music Publishing 101

 Basically, there are three economic rights for musical compositions: performing rights, mechanical rights, and synchronization rights.
 The definition of these rights differs greatly between the US and the rest of the world, with some countries, most notably the UK, sitting in between, so this will be a very simplified “global” explanation, omitting all exceptions.

 Performing rights give authors the right to monetize on the public performance of their works, which includes live performances, radio, television, theatre and similar performances.
 This right is generally monetized through collecting organizations.
 In the US, there are specialized ones, called performing rights organizations (PROs).

 Mechanical rights royalties derive from sales of carriers of sound, e.g. records and CDs, but also ringtones and on-demand streaming.
 In most countries, the same society, that collects performing rights, collects also mechanical.
-Not in the US, but with Music Modernization Act coming up, things will change significantly in this area, and most of the difference between the US and the rest of the world will be gone.
+Not in the US, but with Music Modernization Act coming up, things will change significantly in this area, and most differences between the US and the rest of the world will be gone.

 It must be noted here that YouTube, Spotify and other on-demand music and video services, as well as social networks, are a huge source of revenue for music publishers, but also a huge topic.
-That will be covered at a later point.
+They will be covered at a later point.